Rei-SwitchBot/faq/en-us/Others.md

 will not be triggered by the movements of home members.
 Only the movements of the owner are considered.

-8． At the moment,

-the "When I Arrive (Beta)" and "When I Leave (Beta)" features are

-available as a beta version and may have some instability in their operation.
+8． At the moment, the "When I Arrive (Beta)" and "When I Leave (Beta)" features are available as a beta version and may have some instability in their operation.
 Please understand this.

-9． If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---